reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 After we balanced the classes using downsampling, each class contains 646 samples (MRI images), ensuring a balanced dataset for training and evaluation.

 ## Model Architecture
-We utilized the Vision Transformer (ViT) model, specifically `google/vit-base-patch16-384`.
-The core architecture and pre-trained weights of the ViT model were retained, while the final classification layers were fine-tuned on our dataset.
+We utilized and finetuned the Vision Transformer (ViT) model, specifically `google/vit-base-patch16-384` on our MRI images.

 ### Vision Transformer (ViT)
 - **Patch Embeddings:** The input image is divided into fixed-size patches (e.g., 16x16), each of which is flattened and embedded into a vector.